It’s normal to notice changes in your stool from time to time. One such change people often observe is sticky stool or slightly greasy stool.

 Can food cause sticky stool?

 Yes, meals high in fat or oil can sometimes lead to temporary changes in stool texture.
+Fried foods, heavy curries, and processed snacks are common triggers.
+Switching to lighter, home-cooked meals for a few days typically resolves diet-related stickiness.

 Should I be worried about sticky stool?